|Post:||Senior Lecturer in Art History (Art History)|

 |download vCarddownload vCard to your mobile|

 Dr Meaghan Clarke has degrees from the University of Guelph (BA Hons), the University of Carleton (MA), and the University of Sussex (DPhil).
 Dr Clarke was the recipient of a Leverhulme Special Research Fellowship (2002-2004), has been a Fellow at the Harry Ransom Center, University of Austin, Texas and has received funding from the British Academy.
-She supervises two AHRC 'Culture Rich' projects with post-doctoral Research Fellows at the Royal Pavilion and Brighton Museum.
+She recently supervised two AHRC 'Culture Rich' projects with post-doctoral Research Fellows at the Royal Pavilion and Brighton Museum.

 Dr Clarke is interested in gender, colonialism, institutions and interdisciplinary approaches to visual culture.
 She supervises AHRC collaborative doctoral projects with the National Portrait Gallery, National Trust, Brighton Museum and Art Gallery, Royal Pavilion and Charleston Trust that explore collecting and collection history, domestic interiors, colour theory, photography and artistic partnerships.
 She has recently delivered conference papers and chaired panels in the United States, Canada and the UK; these have included CAA, AAH, UAAC, NAVSA and CIHA conferences.
 Dr Clarke is pursuing projects which address Fashionability, Portraiture and Trans-nationalism.
 Her related project examines the construction of the discipline at the end of the nineteenth-century.

 Dr Clarke has taught courses on nineteenth-century and twentieth century art, methodology, as well as interdisciplinary courses.